KubilayUlucay/Linkedin-Application-Tracker/README.md

 ### YOU WILL SEE A WARNING AS **"Google hasn't verified this app"** IT IS EXPLAINED WHY YOU WILL ENCOUNTER THAT ERROR IN THE README.

+#### NEW UPDATE for BRAVE browser, if you use brave, get the branch "fix-auth-prompt" BUT
+You gotta use your own google cloud project for this, actually killing all of the purpose to use it "easily" but I had to make changes because of the browser and had to use my own secret key in background.js, cannot share it lol.
+Still works good in chrome.
+I believe it doesn't work in edge, but who cares.

 ---

 ### Quick Navigation